How Do UFC Contracts Work? | Easily Explained

 The UFC will agree to pay a fighter X amount of dollars per fight, for 40 months and/or until the fighter fights out the number of fights in their entire contract.

-As long as the fighter shows up to the fight and makes the appropriate weight, the fighter will at minimum will receive their show bonus, ensuring that they will still get paid even if they lose.
+As long as the fighter shows up to the fight and makes the appropriate weight, the fighter will at a minimum receive their show bonus, ensuring that they will still get paid even if they lose.

-The fighter is eligible to receive UFC bonuses such as Fight of the Night Bonus, Performance of the Night bonus and Fan of the Night bonus.
+The fighter is eligible to receive UFC bonuses such as Fight of the Night Bonus, Performance of the Night bonus, and Fan of the Night bonus.

-An agent can also negotiate Pay Per View points, but is usually reserved for Superstar fighters who are 'draws', and/or UFC champions.
+An agent can also negotiate Pay Per Viewpoints, but is usually reserved for Superstar fighters who are 'draws', and/or UFC champions.

 When Can a Fighter Be Cut?